My focus: the questions that spark leadership

 I’ve taught at Washington College since 1998.
-My teaching focuses on Organizational Behavior and Leadership.
-I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I often teach first-year courses on leadership topics.
+My departmental teaching focuses on groups, collaboration, and leaders.
+I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I often teach a course on culture, leadership and innovation in Rome, Italy.

 My wife Sabine and I have two children in college (our son is a student right here, at Washington College!).
 Sabine, a master gardener, loves to garden and teach young people about gardens and local, sustainable agriculture.
 (You can learn more about the amazing gardens she has helped start here.)

-I love playing chess and am fascinated by its history ( you can check my self-published chess primer out of our local library).
+I love chess and am fascinated by its history (you can check out my self-published chess primer from our local library).
 I’ve served as a volunteer chess coach in schools, churches, and the library.